Hoërskool Eldoraigne

-Hoërskool Eldoraigne is a public Afrikaans medium co-educational high school situated in the suburb of Eldoraigne in Centurion in the Gauteng province of South Africa, it is one of the top and most academic schools in Gauteng and its learners are known as Eldo's.
+Hoërskool Eldoraigne is a public Afrikaans medium co-educational high school situated in the suburb of Eldoraigne in Centurion in the Gauteng province of South Africa.
+It is one of the most academic schools in Gauteng and its learners are known as Eldo's.

 History

 Situated on the corner of Christopher street and Dordrecht street, Eldoraigne was founded in 1974 as an Afrikaans secondary school.
+The first principal was Mr G. Visagie, previously vice-principal at Hoërskool Menlopark.

 Frank Roos

 Mr Frank Roos became the headmaster in 1996 and served in that position up to his retirement, 19 years later.
 Roos was formerly a teacher at HTS Witbank (1973-), department head at Hoërskool Ben Viljoen in Groblersdal, vice principal at Hoërskool Verwoerdburg (current Hoërskool Centurion), and senior vice principal at Hoërskool Gerhard Maritz.
 Mr Roos majored in Entomology as student, and Biology remained his favourite subject subsequently.
 He was a writer of text books for the Education Department, served on its biology research committee, and served as head examinator for the National Education Department.
 Mr Roos was succeeded in 2015 by Dr Anton Prinsloo.